-Declared conflicts of interest will be considered by the editor and reviewers and included in the published article.
+- The conflicts of interest statement will be reviewed by the editor and included in the article's final version.

 Editors and Reviewers

-Editors and reviewers should decline to be involved with a submission when they :
+Editors and reviewers should refuse to participate in a submission if they :

 PLAGIARISM BEFORE PUBLISHING:

-All the submitted manuscripts for publication are checked for plagiarism after submission and before starting review.
+All papers submitted for publication will be verified for plagiarism before review.